jruwaard/aph_ema_handbook/docs/study-design.md

 populations do not necessarily generalize to patient populations.
 EMA mood ratings, for example, might be much more variable in patients compared to non-patients.
 Pilot studies should therefore also be conducted in the target population.
 It is also advisable to write a manual on how to operate the EMA device and spend time on briefing participants on what is expected of them during the study.
-Depending on your study topic and EMA method, de-briefing might also be nescesarry, along with instructions on how to return a wearable or de-install an EMA app.
+Depending on your study topic and EMA method, de-briefing might also be necesarry, along with instructions on how to return a wearable or de-install an EMA app.

 ## What are the Qualities of the EMA Measures?